wbsg-uni-mannheim/ALMSER-GEN/README.md

 # 3. Analysis of benchmark tasks
 Navigate to benchmark_tasks_analysis.ipynb notebook.
 What you can do here?

-  a.
-Gets identifying attributes [1] per task (Benchmark tasks located in benchmark_tasks.zip --see details above to download --> Please unzip before using).
+  1. Gets identifying attributes [1] per task (Benchmark tasks located in benchmark_tasks.zip --see details above to download --> Please unzip before using).
-  b.
-Produces results table
+  2. Produces results table
-  c.
-Calculates profiling dimensions per task
+  3. Calculates profiling dimensions per task

   [1] Primpeli, Anna, and Christian Bizer.
 "Profiling entity matching benchmark tasks."
 Proceedings of the 29th ACM International Conference on Information & Knowledge Management.
 2020.